selimslab/selimslab.github.io/_NOTES/arts/poetry/tao-te-ching/hollow-power.md

 ---

-“People whose power is real fulfill their obligations;
+"People whose power is real fulfill their obligations;

 people whose power is hollow insist on their claims.”